 However, coming up with innovative recruitment strategies isn’t always easy, especially for startup founders who are relatively new to the hiring game.
 This is where flexible RPO comes in.
 There’s no shame in outsourcing your recruitment process, and the right RPO provider will work as an extension of your team, helping you to form ground-breaking strategies and utilize the learnings they provide, good or bad.
 RPO providers know the market, know how to find talent, and, most importantly, get to know your business.
 They also want to push boundaries and try new things, as this will give them a competitive edge when it comes to future recruitment partnerships.
 So working with an RPO provider could really help your startup innovate and challenge the status quo when it comes to talent acquisition, helping you stand out and attract a better caliber of candidates.

 Uniquely tailored to startups, our flexible approach to RPO allows growing businesses to benefit from a strategic recruitment partner but on a risk-free basis.
 In addition, our services can be scaled back when necessary so that you’re not tied into a costly contract if hiring demand dies down.

 For more information about our agile RPO, contact us.

-Talent Works are an RPO provider with offices in Manchester and Northampton, UK and Boston, US.
-We specialise in building employer brands, directly sourcing candidates and building captivating, insight-driven digital attraction campaigns.
+Talent Works are an RPO provider with offices in Manchester and Northampton, UK, and Boston, US.
+We specialize in building employer brands, directly sourcing candidates, and building captivating, insight-driven digital attraction campaigns.
 Our mission is to help techs startups and scaleups grow by helping them find the right talent.